Her Name Is Silence

 This anomaly being understood, it is clear that the Jewish intervention scenario is an existential event that must culminate in an historical moment in linear time.
 That moment comes when communism triumphs globally, and sharia law can be imposed on all infidels.
 The domination of world events would be the achievement of a "satanic cabal," to borrow a term from Adolph Hitler -- that is to say, a minute fraction of the world population in whom all power is centralized would stand opposed to the rest of humanity, acting in the satanic posture of the adversary, enemy.

-The awakening of humanity so often invoked today depends upon being informed about the satanic fix, of course, but even more so, it depends on activating conscience to match the truth that dawns in those who awake to the planetary agenda.
+The "awakening" of humanity so often invoked today cannot be a collective event, but only a selective one.
+The sleeping collective may then be led by the vanguard who have awakened.
+Awakening depends upon being informed about the satanic fix, of course.
+You have to see how Jewish theocracy, Marxism, and Islam work in satanic collusion against the divine experiment on earth.
+But even more so, it depends on activating conscience to match the truth that dawns in those who awake to the globalist agenda of division, deceit, and domination ("3-D evil").
 It depends on seeing who is the enemy of humanity and of life itself.
 Seeing what the enemy intends to do and how it intends to do it.

 These reflections are deep and daunting but absolutely imperative for a better future on this planet, and they are fundamental to detecting the novelty of divine intervention as it might unfold in the perspective of Sophia's Correction.
-The above considerations underpin a second feature of novelty in Sophianic intervention: the role of humanity in overturning the deceit of the Jewish-Islamic fix, and correcting its own history.
+The above considerations underpin the historical challenge of Sophianic intervention: the role of humanity in overturning the deceit of the Jewish-Islamic fix, and correcting its own history.
 Correction is, and must be, an historical event.
 If it is a true planetary event and not merely a fantasy or game of new age make-believe ("Ascension"), Sophia's intervention must demonstrate the interactive role of some portion of humanity doing what only human creatures can do, correcting the historical record.

 I began to emphasize the historical aspect of Correction during the GNE, 2011 - 2014.
 At that time I was floored by the realization that no society at any period in pervious times had ever faced the task of correcting its history.
 Just consider that opportunity for a moment.
 Such an opportunity in itself is a huge novelty.